Playa de Las Canteras: Fauna

 Like the plant species, the animals that live on Playa de Las Canteras owe a large part of their existence to the protective action of La Barra.
-Thus in the waters of the beach can be found different species of pelagic (sargo, palometa, parrotfish, ornate wrasse, salemas, canary damsel, mauligobius maderensis, etc.) and living among its rocks benthic individuals such as limpets (of the genus Patella) or wide-eyed flounder (Bothus podas).
+Thus in the waters of the beach can be found different pelagic species, including: sargo, Trachinotus ovatus (the 'palometa' or 'pompano'), parrotfish, ornate wrasse, salemas, canary damsel, and Mauligobius maderensis.
+Living among its rocks are benthic individuals such as limpets (of the genus Patella), or wide-eyed flounder (Bothus podas).

-In the puddles that form at low tide we can find crabs, brittle stars and hermits living among the stones.
+In the puddles that form at low tide are found crabs, brittle stars and hermits living among the stones.
 The largest number of species are found in the puddles of the lower areas.
-You can also find colonies of anemones, sea urchins, starfish, several species of sponges and ascidians.
+Also present are colonies of anemones, sea urchins, starfish, several species of sponges and ascidians.
 Under the puddles there are some specimens of clams, shrimps, small corals of different colors, as well as cows and sea slugs.
 It is also not difficult to see small octopuses and cuttlefish.

-Among the meadows of Las Canteras some seahorses (Hippocampus ramulosus) could be found until the 80s of the twentieth century, but they are no longer seen as a result of the progressive disappearance of these communities of seagrass.
+Among the meadows of Las Canteras some seahorses (Hippocampus ramulosus) could be found until the 1980s, but they are no longer seen as a result of the progressive disappearance of these communities of seagrass.
 Likewise, the leopard eel Myrichthys pardalis, a scaleless fish with a snake-like shape, has suffered a decline in its populations.
 It is one of the most representative faunal elements of the beach, especially for the vividness of its colors.